maxbrprojetos/lion-api/README.md

 - 5 points for completing tasks
 - 15 points for getting your PRs merged

-In order to get your PRs merged you need to setup a webhook in your repos that points to:
+In order to get points for merging PRs you need to setup a webhook in your repos that points to:

 ```
 https://your.notdvs.installation.com/api/pull_request_mergers